 Natta Sawetwanachoti, Ermanno Cirillo

-URA (Urban and Redevelopment Authority)
+URA (Urban Redevelopment Authority)

-Public space is defined as something that belongs to us as a collectivity.
-But at the same time the contrary is more often the case: public space is what belongs to nobody.
+Through this project, we explored the relationship between the body, public furniture, and our conception of what a building is.
+Public space is defined as something that belongs to us as a collective, but more often than not, public space is what belongs to nobody.

-Street furniture in shape of buildings can provoke and exploit the ambiguity of scale, and the ambiguity of having an intimate place to sit in the middle of a generic space in the city.
+To activate the public space and make it usable and recognizable by users, there must be an element of mediation.
+Street furniture in the shape of buildings can provoke and exploit the ambiguity of scale, as well as the ambiguity of having an intimate place to sit in the middle of a generic space in the city.

-Microcity/Hyperfuniture is an attempt to domesticate the city.
+Microcity/Hyperfurniture is an attempt to domesticate the city.